 In every moment, any human is motivated by attraction, or by resistance.
 Those who are novices in life’s journey simply flow with attraction and act against whatever they consider to be distasteful.

-The prisoner of this behavior lives compulsively by the motto: ‘if it feels good, do it, if it feels bad, avoid it.”
+The prisoner of this behaviour lives compulsively by the motto: ‘if it feels good, do it, if it feels bad, avoid it.”

 We ignore our feelings at our peril.
 However the feelings that are uppermost in human consciousness are simply a starting point for discernment.
 Feelings, especially those that are uppermost in our awareness, are only the raw material with which we discern movement towards or away from God.
 It’s important to know this otherwise we will fall victim to the simplistic feels good do it feels bad avoid it mentality.